How to use Computer Vision to Find Text in C#

 $vbLabelText $csharpLabel

-Caution This method overload is currently depreciated in IronOcr 2025.6.x and doesn't take custom parameters.
+Caution This method overload is currently deprecated in IronOcr 2025.6.x and doesn't take custom parameters.

 :path=/static-assets/ocr/content-code-examples/how-to/computer-vision-findtextregion-2.cs